Sriya-gb/AI-Quiz-Generator/README.md

 - One correct answer
 - Three incorrect but plausible distractors

-This project is designed for educators, students, and e-learning platforms to streamline quiz creation.
+This project is designed for educators, students.

 ---